 Training in clinical

-may want to gain experience in clinical epileptology, as well as obtain basic
+neurology may want to gain experience in clinical epileptology, as well as

-research training.
-This program does not support training in clinical
+obtain basic research training.
+This program does not support training in

-epileptology per se, however there is opportunity for such M.D. trainees
+clinical epileptology per se, however there is opportunity for such M.D.

-to maintain their exposure to clinical medicine by spending ½ day/week in some
+trainees to maintain their exposure to clinical medicine by spending ½ day/week

-clinically related area (see Section B-3d above).
-It is thus possible
+in some clinically related area (see Section B-3d above).
+It is thus

-for such individuals to attend an epilepsy clinic and read EEGs with one of the
+possible for such individuals to attend an epilepsy clinic and read EEGs with

-attendings on a regularly scheduled basis, and become more familiar with
+one of the attendings on a regularly scheduled basis, and become more familiar

-clinical epilepsy in this way.
-For those who want more substantial clinical
+with clinical epilepsy in this way.
+For those who want more substantial

-exposure, with the assistance of the head of the clinical epilepsy program, it
+clinical exposure, with the assistance of the head of the clinical epilepsy

-has been possible to arrange a block rotation in clinical epilepsy, supported by
+program, it has been possible to arrange a block rotation in clinical epilepsy,

 Courses, seminars and conferences: Postdoctoral fellows will have the opportunity to supplement their laboratory training with a wide variety of graduate courses in the major areas of the neurosciences.
 Those fellows who have not had extensive background in neuroscience will be encouraged by their sponsor to take at least one course per year in areas relevant to their research training program.
 These include lecture courses, seminars, and classes in specialized laboratory techniques.
 Examples are provided above in Section B-3e, with the summary of general areas of research training.
 Appendix B lists selected courses for predoctoral students in the neurosciences which might be audited by postdoctoral fellows.
 All fellows are required to attend a course on Responsible Conduct of Research (Med 255) described in Section D below and are also encouraged to attend Neurobiology 300, a course on Professional Development and Ethics.